bavornkiet/A2C-DQN-DoodleJump/README.md

 ## Usage

-Each agent has a dedicated training script.
-Use the following commands to train each agent:
+Each agent has a dedicated training/testing script.
+Use the following commands to train/test each agent:

 ## Feature-Based A2C